-What were you working on and looking forward to when the lockdown began in mid-March 2020?
-What was the first of your work you saw cancelled?
+Sightlines: What were you working on when the lockdown began in mid-March 2020?
+What was the first of your work you saw cancelled or lost?

 S: What part of the pandemic were you surprised to find being a creative benefit?

-S: What changes do you want to see in theater, how it’s practiced and how it’s presented to an audience?
-What could/should the so-called ‘new normal’ of theater look like?
+S: What changes do you want to see in dance, how it’s practiced and how it’s presented?
+What should the so-called new normal of dance look like?

 TL: There is such value in the practice and sharing of this form, but there is a real need to let go of what doesn’t serve communities and individuals, including the patriarchal and racist modes and hierarchies that have been enmeshed in dance.
 I think this past year has brought more voices to the forefront that have long needed to be listened to and I would like to see these voices continue to be not only amplified but supported and accounted for in breaking down harmful systems.